 The financial transactions of the District are reported in individual funds in the fund financial statements.
 Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, reserves, fund equity, revenues and expenditures/expenses.
 Funds are organized into two major categories: governmental and proprietary.
-The emphasis in fund financial statements is on the major funds in either the governmental or business-type activities categories.
+The emphasis in fund financial statements is on the major funds as governmental activities categories.
 Nonmajor funds by category are summarized into a single column.